 What if you can’t easily quantify what this “tomorrow” looks like

 It’s not always easy to discover what this tomorrow, when defined financially, might look like for a client.
-We all want the golden goose client who today has a business that looks like this, and if we could only apply our technical skills and problem solving abilities to that business, we can instead make it look like that which makes it a boatload of more money.
+We all want the golden goose client who today has a business that looks like this, and if we could only apply our technical skills and problem-solving abilities to that business, we can instead make it look like that which makes it a boatload of more money.

 There isn’t always a this, like in the case of a new business or startup.
 Today isn’t really here yet, and you’ve been hired to help bring their business to life.
 And also, that isn’t always financial.
 For example, how do you justify a new website for a non-profit or a church, who might not always care about oodles of new profits (though the cynic in me likes to think that non-profits and churches still, primarily, would like lots of more money).

-So how do you apply quantifying the financial upside of a project to a business where this isn’t defined, or that isn’t easily spelled out in dollars and cents?
+So how do you quantify the financial upside of a project to a business where this isn’t defined, or that isn’t easily spelled out in dollars and cents?
 It all ultimately boils down to the same root motivation that “more profits” stems from.
-If a Fortune 500 hires you, in reality someone in a department — who might be far removed from the organization’s profit and loss statements — hired you.
+If a Fortune 500 hires you, in reality, someone in a department — who might be far removed from the organization’s profit and loss statements — hired you.
 They might care about making their department look better in the context of the company, so pulling the profit angle probably wouldn’t be that effective.
 So sell to that need: making your client’s department look good at the next company all-hands meeting.

 I was once hired by a major non-profit (you’d know of them) to develop an iPhone app.
 Like with many mobile apps built for major organizations, these apps played more of a supporting role in the organization.
 The goal with this app wasn’t to distribute millions of copies or lift donations.
 The goal, as inferred early on in the sales process by my team and I, was to make it so the celebrities that they’d push this app on to would show it to people at cocktail parties… which would then lift the reputation of the non-profit who owned the app.
-We spent a lot of time adding glitz and glimmer to the app, because we knew that’s ultimately what the client really wanted above all other things.
+We spent a lot of time adding glitz and glimmer to the app because we knew that’s ultimately what the client really wanted above all other things.

 Do this right — it will take a bit of practice to get comfortable shifting the way you work — and you’ll be in high demand AND will be able to charge a lot more than you’re charging now.